apigeek/architect/README.md

         And error works
         Then I assert this.name == "story"
 		And I succeed

+The steps are executed in sequence.

+The GIVEN steps setup pre-conditions.
+The "Given I am $acting" phrase doesn't do much - except communicate intentions.

+The "WHEN ... " steps do useful work.

+In this example, it simply emits (debug, log & error) messages to the console - if export DEBUG=apigeek* is used.
+You can adjust the logging scope - to see only Web API messages, use: export DEBUG=apigeek:files

+The "THEN ..." steps make assertions, that is they test that conditions are met.
+For example, you can use arbitrary Javascript if necessary:

+        Then I assert $some_javascript

+The "I succeed", "I pass" always meet their conditions.
+The inverse "I fail" forces the scenario to abort and report it's failure.

 I want to learn more about ApiGeek-Architect
 ============================================